 3 Staff Safety

-Given the infectious nature of COVID-19 and its latest subvariants, it’s vital to staff safety that they spend only the necessary amount of time around positive patients.
+Given the infectious nature of viruses like COVID-19 and its subvariants, it’s vital to staff safety that they spend only the necessary amount of time around positive patients.

-With RPM, patients and healthcare facilities can avoid the risk of unnecessary exposure to COVID-19 and prevent the transmission of the disease to others at the same facility.
+With RPM, patients and healthcare facilities can avoid the risk of unnecessary exposure to viral infections and prevent the transmission of the disease to others at the same facility.

 4 Patient Loneliness and Isolation

-Undergoing self-quarantine while recovering from COVID-19 can be a lonely and isolating experience, especially for the elderly and vulnerable patient populations.
+Undergoing self-quarantine while recovering from a viral infection can be a lonely and isolating experience, especially for the elderly and vulnerable patient populations.